rlho/rlho/README.md

 ### 😄 Pronouns
-No pronouns (call me Riho or Rio if you need).
+No pronouns (call me Ritz if you need).